Pro Football Focus: History

 PFF was founded by Neil Hornsby in the United Kingdom.
 Dissatisfied with some limitations of standard statistics, Hornsby began grading players in 2004.
 The staff gradually expanded over the next few years, and the site was launched in 2007.
 The 2006 NFL season was the first season for which PFF has compiled a complete set of data.

 For the 2011 season, PFF provided customized data to three NFL teams, agents, media and NFL players.

 In 2014, sports commentator and former NFL player Cris Collinsworth bought a majority interest in the service, which moved its operations to Cincinnati, near where Collinsworth lives in Fort Thomas, Kentucky.

 PFF began collecting data for every NCAA Division-I college football game in 2014.

 As of 2021, PFF provides customized data to all 32 NFL teams, 102 NCAA FBS teams, 9 CFL teams, national/regional media (e.g., The Washington Post, The Athletic, ESPN) and sports agencies/agents.

+In March 2026, PFF’s B2B entity was acquired by Teamworks with the consumer arm of the business remaining with Cris Collinsworth.